 The City maintains elevation certificates, flood insurance rate maps, and letters of map amendment documents.
 The new Flood Insurance Rate Maps (FIRMs) have gone into effect as of August 18, 2014.
 The map below will allow you to locate your property and collect some information regarding your flood insurance and whether you are still required to carry flood insurance.
-Please call Joan Fletcher at (954) 730-4204 for copies of elevation certificates, Letters of Map Amendments (LOMAs) or to get a Flood Determination Letter.
-She will also be able to help you with any additional questions regarding flood insurance or the National Flood Insurance Program.
+Please call the Engineering Department at (954) 730-2960 to determine if the city has an elevation certificates or Letter of Map Amendment (LOMAs) on file for your property.
+Contact Danyl Noel at (954) 730-3055 to request a Flood Determination Letter or any additional questions regarding flood insurance or the National Flood Insurance Program Email Danyl.
+You are now able to download your elevation certificate directly from the website as well.

 NOTE: This map reflects the flood zones for your property before and after August 18, 2014.